snowdon-dev/node-llm-test/README.md

 The answer is: subtext beshag fifteen jump starch dozen currant
 ```

-ChatGPT notes that `'subtext' to 'sterve'`, but in-fact `'port' 'subtext'`, and
+ChatGPT notes that `'subtext' to 'sterve'`, but in-fact `'Big' to 'subtext'`,
-it never corrects itself.
-However, it does figure outs the decoded sentence is
+and it never corrects itself.
+However, it does figure outs the decoded sentence
-a panagram.
-Which is technically impossible.
-However, it concluded that it's
+is a panagram, which is technically impossible.
+But, it somehow concluded
-the wrong panagram.
-I have no idea how it figured that out, chances are it just
+that it's the wrong panagram.
+I have no idea how it figured that out, chances
-guessed (perhaps based on the sentence size, since there was no multiple word
+are it just guessed (perhaps based on the sentence size, since there was no
-mapping included).
+multiple word mapping included) or from the memories that I have told it not to
+use.
 Often it just assumes its the quick brown fox.. panagram.

 ### ChatGPTs thinking